DarylPinto/hps_decode/README.md

 }
 ```

+## Documentation

+Check out [docs.rs][docs-url] for more details about the library.

 ## .HPS File Layout

-For general purpose, language agnostic documentation of the `.hps` file format,
+For general purpose, language agnostic information about the `.hps` file format,
 [see here.](https://github.com/DarylPinto/hps_decode/blob/main/HPS-LAYOUT.md)